 Specific requirements apply to wrestling and mixed competition.
 Contact firstname.lastname@example.org for more information.

 Restrooms and Locker Rooms

 Transgender and gender expansive students must be provided access to facilities (restrooms, locker rooms, or changing rooms) consistent with their gender identity asserted at school.
-A transgender or gender expansive student may not be required to use a single-gender facility or a facility that conflicts with the student’s gender identity asserted at school.
+A transgender or gender expansive student may not be required to use an alternative facility (e.g., a single-occupancy restroom instead of the locker room) or a facility that conflicts with the student’s gender identity asserted at school.
 For students who are gender fluid, the school should work with the student to facilitate restroom and locker room access that affirms their identity.

 Schools must provide reasonable alternative arrangements for any student who expresses a need or desire for increased privacy.
 Reasonable alternative arrangements may include a single occupancy restroom, use of a private area, or a separate changing schedule.
 Alternative arrangements must be made available to students who request them, but must never be forced upon students, nor presented as the only option.
 Furthermore, any arrangements must be provided in a non-stigmatizing manner that protects student privacy and is not marginalizing or disruptive for the student.

 Gender Inclusion in Other Areas

 Gender-based policies, rules, and practices can have the effect of marginalizing, stigmatizing, stereotyping, and excluding students, whether or not the students are transgender or gender expansive.
 For these reasons, schools should review such policies, rules, and practices, and eliminate any that do not serve a clear pedagogical purpose.
 Examples may include such practices as gender-based graduation gowns, lines, and attire for yearbook pictures.